pbek/qownnotesapi/README.md

 It's main purpose is to provide API access to your ownCloud application for your local QOwnNotes installation.

-Place this app in your `owncloud/apps/` directory.
+Place this app in your `owncloud/apps/` directory and enable it on your ownCloud server.